ietf-rats-wg/draft-wallace-rats-concise-ta-stores/draft-ietf-rats-concise-ta-stores.md

 }
 ~~~~~~

 The dump below shows the COSE-Sign1-corim contents from the ASCII hex above.
-A full base64-encoded version of this example is given in Appendix A.
+A full base64-encoded version of this example is given in {{b64-examples}}

 ~~~~~~
 18([h'